Editor's Update: This article was first published March 5, 2015. It was most recently reviewed and updated June 4, 2025.

 “Sometimes these symptoms are short term, as in situationally induced panic symptoms,” she says.
 “But they can also be longer term when present in chronic worry with muscle tension, or with significant panic disorder.”

-Panic disorder is often characterized by recurring panic attacks, one of the most frightening (and most physical) symptoms of anxiety.
+Panic disorder is characterized by recurring panic attacks, one of the most frightening (and most physical) symptoms of anxiety.
 Sufferers of panic disorder often describe not being able to breathe, a pounding heart, dizziness and other symptoms that can be very disturbing.
+According to Dr. Kaplan, the core of panic disorder lies in the catastrophic misinterpretation of physical sensations, leading to fears of dire consequences such as a serious medical event or loss of control.
+This "fear of fear" then becomes a central driver of avoidance behaviors, shrinking one's world to feel safety and causing significant distress.

 Anxiety is not the only type of problem in which mental and physical symptoms tend to meld together.
 And certain types of disorders sometimes coexist.
 This is often the case with irritable bowel syndrome, for example, which may occur side by side with panic disorder, generalized anxiety disorder or obsessive compulsive disorder.